asciamanna/asciamanna.github.io/_drafts/reduce-cross-team-dependencies.md

 team wants to improve the way they work they need to convince organizational leadership and every other team of the improvement (creating unnecessary cross-team dependencies).
-Given the friction involved in getting any change through, teams stop trying to improve the way they work and apathy sets in.
+Given the friction involved in getting any change through, teams stop trying to improve the way they work.
+Over time the organization ends up with several apathetic teams because the teams just don't have the time or energy to deliver on their commitments and put in the effort necessary to effect change in the organization.
-They can't be blamed, they are trying to meet their team commitments at the same time.

 Having regular retrospectives allows teams to tune the way they work and have ownership over their process and practices.
 Unfortunately, in these